 Like dust mites, toxic mold spores frequently cause allergic reactions.
 Likewise, the toxic compounds in certain types of mold leads to chronic systemic inflammation and skin irritation that worsen eczema breakouts. often lead to a lack of indoor climate control.

 Both temperature and humidity control are very important for eczema sufferers.
 Too much heat and humidity will irritate the skin by prompting excessive sweating and moisture retention, which leads to chronic itching and the potential for bacteria buildup.
 On the other hand, too much dry heat (as often occurs with the use of indoor heating systems during the winter) will cause the skin to flake, itch, and crack.
 For optimum comfort—and the reduction of eczema symptoms—people should keep their indoor environments temperate and moderately humid.
-However, this is difficult in homes that are poorly insulated or ventilated due to the potential for heat loss and moisture buildup.
+However, this is difficult in poorly insulated or ventilated homes due to the potential for heat loss and moisture buildup.

 In order to remove mold, dust, and VOCs from the air of your home, you’ll need to do three things:

 Posted in Articles